Balint-H/modular-agents/UnityMjExamples/Assets/Environments/2.Walk/DeepMimic env/DebugFD/README.md

 ![2024-01-10-11-36-28-image.png](.\img\2024-01-10-11-36-28-image.png)

-WHERE DOES THIS PROBLEM COME FROM?
+WHERE DOES THIS PROBLEM COME FROM? unknown